 Most compost toilets are designed to resemble flush toilets as closely as possible.
 There will be a seat, bowl, and flush lever.
 However, no water is released when flushing.
-To keep the bowl fresh, most manufacturers recommend spraying it with a bit of vinegar after each use.
+Most manufacturers recommend spraying the bowl with vinegar after each use to keep it fresh.

 1. Urine-Diversion Device

-It is incredibly important to separate urine from solid waste.
+It is essential to separate urine from solid waste.
 Otherwise, the nitrogen content and moisture will be too high for the waste to compost quickly.

-Urine diverters for compost toilets are very simple devices but work remarkably well.
-A funnel-like shape channels urine down a tube and into a collection device.
+Urine diverters for compost toilets are straightforward devices but work remarkably well—a funnel-like shape channels urine down a tube and into a collection device.
 When the urine tank is full, it can be dumped outside safely.

 2. Waste Chamber

-After using the toilet, this is where waste drops.
-Before using a compost toilet, you need to add some compost material to the bottom, such as saw dust or peat moss.
+After using the toilet this is where waste drops.
+Before using a compost toilet, add some compost material to the bottom, such as sawdust or peat moss.
 Each time you empty the chamber, you’ll have to add some new material.

 Depending on the model of composting toilet, there may be multiple chambers.
-The final chamber is the “finishing” chamber where composting waste is completed.
-By the time the waste is removed from the chamber, it is safe to spread on your garden.
-These multi-chamber composting toilets are very large though and usually not portable.
+The final chamber is the “finishing” chamber, where composting waste is completed.
+By the time the waste is removed from the chamber, it is safe to spread in your garden.
+These multi-chamber composting toilets are huge, though, and usually not portable.

 Some very advanced compost toilets have sensors and thermostats inside the chamber.
-The toilet will automatically adjust the temperature so conditions are ideal for composting.
-These composting toilets tend to be very expensive though and generally not great for off-grid or emergency planning.
+The toilet automatically adjusts the temperature, so conditions are ideal for composting.
+These composting toilets are expensive and not great for off-grid or emergency planning.

 4. Vent and Fan

-Venting the toilet’s chamber allows for more air to reach the waste inside, thus helping aerobic bacteria thrive so composting occurs faster.
-The vent also helps any bad odors escape.
+Venting the toilet’s chamber allows more air to reach the waste inside, thus helping aerobic bacteria thrive so composting occurs faster.
+The vent also helps any foul odors escape.
 Adding a vent fan drastically improves the results, but the fan will require electricity.